NiklasTiede/NiklasTiede/README.md

 <p align="justify">
   Started in a chemistry lab, traded flasks for Java.
-Still synthesizing things, just virtually. 😉 Exploring LLMs and agentic coding
+Still synthesizing things, just virtually. 😉 Exploring LLMs and agentic coding.
 </p>

-#### Currently building
+### Currently building

 - **[IMDb Clone](https://github.com/NiklasTiede/imdb-clone)** — A real-world web app (Spring Boot / React) that I keep evolving as a playground.
 Currently using it as a testbed for agentic coding integration.
 - **[JobLens](https://github.com/NiklasTiede/JobLens)** — LLM-powered job matching for the Swiss market.
 Scores job postings against your profile.